cloudant/swift-cloudant/README.md

 # swift-cloudant

 **This is an experimental port of objective-cloudant into Swift.
-It is not supported, it is not tested, it may not even work.**
+It is not supported.**

 **Applications use swift-cloudant to store, index and query remote JSON data on Cloudant or CouchDB.**